Let's do it together Let's do it together

 Trimming

-Once the lawn is down, grab a Stanley knife (or similar) because you’ll need to trim any overhang.
+Once the lawn is down, grab a Stanley knife (or similar) to trim any overhang.
 If you are finding it tricky, fold the excess carpet over and push down firmly, following the edge with your knife.
 It’s much easier to cut the backing than cutting the grass from above.

 Top tip: When tackling long sections, cut 10cm wide strips into the excess grass.
 That way you’ll be able to fold and cut each shorter strip in turn, helping you to stay on track easier and giving you a much neater finish.